Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - `Maximum diameter` is the maximum diameter in nanometres of the largest axis of the spheroids to calculate the scattering of.
 By default, this parameter is 2000.
 - `No. of radii` is the number of radii between `DIA_MIN`/2 and `DIA_MAX`/2 inclusive to calculate with.
 The lengths of these radii are regularly spaced.
 By default, this parameter is 100.
 - `No. of thetas` is the number of spheroid orientations to calculate, with angles between 0 degrees and 90 degrees inclusive.
 The angles of these orientations are regularly spaced.
 By default, this parameter is 19.
 - `Calculation type` is the type of precision used for floating-point calculations.
 By default, this parameter is `double`.
+The value of this parameter must be of the form `XXXX` to run all calculations with type `XXXX` or `XXXX-YYYY` to calculate T-matrices with type `XXXX` and integrals with type `YYYY`, where `XXXX` and `YYYY` can be one of the following calculation types:
+  - `single` for single-precision floating points (using C++'s float types).
-  - Use `double` for performing all calculations with double precision.
+  - `double` for double-precision floating points.
-  - Use `quad` for performing all calculations with quad precision (using C++'s `long double` type).
+  - `quad` for quadruple-precision floating points (using C++'s long double types).
-  - Use `mp` for performing all calculations with arbitrary precision.
+  - `custom` for performing all calculations with customised floating points of arbitrary precision.
 (Only works if code was compiled using `make mp`)
-  - Use `quad-double` for calculating T-matrices with quad precision (using C++'s `long double` type) and calculating the electric fields with double precision.
-  - Use `mp-double` for calculating T-matrices with arbitrary precision and calculating the electric fields with double precision.
 - `Print output to file` is a `yes`/`no` parameter.
 If `yes`, the program writes the output to `output/results.txt`.
 Otherwise, it doesn't write to any file.

 ## Progress